-We provide support for the following organizations by contributing our time, talents, facilities and financial support.
+We support the following organizations though contributions of our time, talents, facilities, and finances.

-First Presbyterian Church, sponsors meetings for those in recovery for AA, NA, and Al-Anon, groups.
-Weekly they host 20meetings.
+First Presbyterian Church, sponsors meetings for those in recovery for AA, NA, and Al-Anon groups.

 Habitat for Humanity builds “affordable housing at no profit through a combination of volunteer labor, ‘sweat-equity’ and no-interest mortgages.
-We reach out from Christian roots across denominational, faith, economic and racial lines to bring together people who are concerned for their neighbors.”
+They reach out from Christian roots across denominational, faith, economic and racial lines to bring together people concerned for their neighbors.”
 First Presbyterian members have been actively involved in this program since 1984.

 Meeting Ground is a mission in Elkton, Maryland that houses men, women and children who have basic needs of food, clothing and shelter.
 Each year Meeting Ground provides over 18,000 bed nights of emergency and transitional housing, serves over 35,000 meals, assists over 300 persons in the transition from being homeless, and are available 24/7 for referrals and supportive services.